 How many careers?
 11: Magician, judge, actor, acrobat, matador, daredevil, wrestler, monk, pop star, political leader, professor.
 How many cultures?
 More than seven!
 What else is called a cape?
 A prominent mass of land that extends into a body of water (like Cape Canaveral in Florida).
 How many "o"s are on the cover?
 10 (two of them, separated by an l look kind of like a face.)
-See ChildrenEarn.com for more great information.
+Can you find 10 circles (and some ovals) in the art?
+See ChildrenEarn.com and https://www.kellysclassroomonline.com/2020/10/great-cape-of-colors.html for more great information.

 Muffy & Valor: A True Story